 Exercises in laboratory research in perceptual processes, attention, memory, language, problem solving, and decision making.

-Dr. Edward L. DeLosh is an associate professor in the Department of Psychology and also serves as the associate chair of the department, assisting in the coordination of the undergraduate program.
+Dr. Edward L. DeLosh is an associate professor in the Department of Psychology and assists in the coordination of the undergraduate program.

 Dr. DeLosh is a first generation college student, being the first person in his extended family to attend a four-year college.
 He first attended Northwestern University, where he attained his bachelor's degree in psychology.
 He then received his M.S. and Ph.D. degrees in cognitive psychology from Purdue University.
 After attaining his doctoral degree, he was hired by the Department of Psychology at CSU as part of an initiative to build the department's strength in cognitive psychology, and played an integral role in establishing CSU's Cognitive Psychology Doctoral Program, which is now nationally recognized as a top tier program.